Fish and chips: Australia

 The first recorded owner of an Australian fish and chip shop is Greek migrant Athanasias Comino, who opened his shop in 1879 on Sydney's Oxford Street, though Comino's shop was inspired by an unknown Welshman's pre-existing fish and chip shop.

-In Australia today, there are an estimated 4,000 fish and chip shops, as well as fish and chips being an essential menu offering in many Australian pubs and restaurants.
+In Australia today, there are an estimated 4,000 fish and chip shops, as well as fish and chips being an essential menu offering in many Australian restaurants.

 Canada

-Fish and chips is a very popular takeaway and pub dish across Canada, known as 'poisson et frites' in French-speaking provinces.
+Fish and chips is a very popular takeaway and pub dish across Canada.
 The dish is particularly prevalent in the Atlantic provinces, Ontario, and along the West Coast.
 A variety of fish species are featured, depending on regional availability, including Atlantic cod, haddock, pickerel, and local lake-caught fish such as perch or walleye.
 While chips are traditionally served, they are often substituted for the iconic Canadian dish poutine.
 In the province of Newfoundland and Labrador, fish and chips made with Atlantic cod are a staple food and the most common takeout meal.

 Ireland

 In Ireland, the first fish and chips were sold by an Italian immigrant, Giuseppe Cervi, who mistakenly stepped off a North America-bound ship at Queenstown (now Cobh) in County Cork in the 1880s and walked all the way to Dublin.
 He started by selling fish and chips outside Dublin pubs from a handcart.
 He then found a permanent spot in Great Brunswick Street (now Pearse Street).
 His wife Palma would ask customers "Uno di questa, uno di quella?"
-This phrase (meaning "one of this, one of that") entered the vernacular in Dublin as "one and one", which is still a way of referring to fish and chips in the city.
+This phrase (meaning 'one of this, one of that') entered the vernacular in Dublin as "one and one", which is still a way of referring to fish and chips in the city.

 New Zealand

 Fish and chips is the most popular takeaway food in New Zealand.
-Food historians have not been able to pinpoint exactly when the meal became an established part of New Zealand cuisine, but all recognise that the first fish and chips shops were introduced by British settlers before World War I. During the 20th century, nearly every small town and suburb in New Zealand had at least one fish-and-chip shop.
+The meal became an established part of New Zealand cuisine in the first decade of the twentieth century, with meals of fish and chips being advertised as early as 1903.
+The establishment that year of the London Fish Shop in Invercargill (which used a frying apparatus imported from England) and the British Fried Fish and Chip Potato Saloon in Auckland indicate early associations with British cuisine.
+Soon, nearly every small town and suburb in New Zealand would have at least one fish-and-chip shop.
 As in Britain, Friday night has been the traditional night to eat fish.

 Traditionally, fish and chips were served in wrappings of greaseproof paper and then newspaper as insulation.
 With the decline of the newspaper industry, this has become less common although plain, unprinted paper is still popular.

 In 1980, four up-and-coming New Zealand Labour Party politicians, including David Lange, were nicknamed the "Fish and Chip Brigade" due to a picture published at the time with the group eating fish and chips.